- Know If You Should Be Present When The Mover Arrives At Your New Residence

-Should You Be Present When The Mover Arrives At Your New Residence?
+Know If You Should Be Present When The Mover Arrives At Your New Residence

 Most people understand the importance of being present at their previous home when the movers arrive to do the packing and the loading.
 Not only will you be able to supervise them and safeguard your items but you will be available to provide guidelines and anything else they might need.
 Similarly, one must be present when the movers arrive at your new home.
 Many times the home owner will drive ahead of the truck and get to the new house before the movers or a spouse/family member should travel the day before.
 Here is why it’s important for someone to be home when the movers get there.